BACK-BENCHERS-17/TELEBOT-HOSTER/replit.md

 ## Overview

 TELEBOT HOSTER is a platform for deploying and managing Telegram bots.
 Users can upload their Python or Node.js bot code as ZIP files, configure environment variables, and manage bot lifecycles (start, stop, restart) through a web dashboard.
-The platform features token-based authentication, real-time log streaming via WebSockets, and an admin panel for user and access token management.
+The platform features token-based authentication (BACK-XXXX format), real-time log streaming via WebSockets, tiered user accounts (FREE/PREMIUM), and an admin panel for user and access token management.

 ## User Preferences